& Second Opinions

 That, of course, would be one of the most significant benefits of treating your TMJ.
 It would boost your overall quality of life.
 It is no secret that chronic pain and exhaustion eventually takes its toll on your well-being as well as your emotions.

 So, if you are experiencing pain and discomfort due to TMD or symptoms of TMD, please give us a call here at David Crumpton, DDS.
 We would love to help you and answer all your questions.
-Just call our office and arrange an appointment.
+Just call our dental office and arrange an appointment.
 Our number is 817-678-7395.